yanana/scala-style/scaladoc/index.rst

 to both those unfamiliar with your code and experienced users who just need a quick reference.
 Here are some general guidelines:

-* Get to the point as quickly as possible, for example, says "returns true if some condition" instead of "if some condition return true"
+* Get to the point as quickly as possible.
+For example, say "returns true if some condition" instead of "if some condition return true".
-* Try to format the first sentence of a method as "Returns XXX", as in "Returns the first object of the List", as opposed to "this method returns" or "get the first" etc.  Methods typically **return** things
+* Try to format the first sentence of a method as "Returns XXX", as in "Returns the first object of the List", as opposed to "this method returns" or "get the first" etc.  Methods typically **return** things.
 * This same goes for classes; omit "This class does XXX"; just say "Does XXX"
 * Always create links to mentioned Scala classes always using the square-bracket syntax, e.g. ``[[scala.Option]]``
+* Summarize a method's return value in the ``@return`` annotation, leaving a longer description for the main scaladoc.
-* If the documentation of a method is a one line description of what that method returns, do not repeat it with an @return annotation.
+* If the documentation of a method is a one line description of what that method returns, do not repeat it with an ``@return`` annotation.
-* If the documentation of a method is longer than one sentence, summarize it's return value in an @return, even if it seems superfluous to do so.
 * Document what the method *does do* not what the method *should do*.
 In other words, say "returns the result of applying f to x" rather than "return the result of applying f to x".
 Subtle, but important.
 * When referring to the instance of the class, use "this XXX", or "this" and not "the XXX".
 For objects, say "this object".
 * Make code examples consistent with this guide.
 * Use the wiki-style syntax instead of HTML wherever possible.
+* Examples should use either full code listings or the REPL, depending on what is needed (the simplest way to include REPL code is to develop the examples in the REPL and paste it into the scaladoc).
+* Make liberal use of ``@macro`` to commonly-repeated values that require special formatting.

 Packages
 --------